Permanent Life Insurance

 It is for that reason that we focus on helping you navigate and implement the proper measures in utilizing this strategy to achieve your financial goals.

-Life Insurance Planning Considerations
+Permanent Life Insurance Planning Considerations

 Our mission at Tax Smart Investing and Planning is to place a spotlight on the tax implications of all financial decisions.
-We would be remiss if we did not discuss the less used and more controversial consideration of what life insurance planning can do for advanced strategies within tax and trust planning, tax-free accumulation of asset growth, as well as the potential for tax-free withdrawals that can be possible if designed and executed correctly.
+We would be remiss if we did not discuss the less used and more controversial consideration of what permanent life insurance planning can do for advanced strategies within tax and trust planning, tax-free accumulation of asset growth, as well as the potential for tax-free withdrawals that can be possible if designed and executed correctly.

 Do you have business partners?
 Have you thought about business succession strategies?
 Do you have valuable key employees or executives?
-Ensure that your best interests and those of your company are protected through the leverage of life insurance planning.
+Ensure that your best interests and those of your company are protected through the leverage of permanent life insurance planning.

 Imagine how legacy planning could allow you a powerful financial instrument that can simultaneously provide you peace of mind, while also being tax-favored, without 1099s or capital gains, and without restrictions of use for your children or grandchildren.
+That is the power of properly designed permanent life insurance.

 Income Protection Planning